khushisharma-official/khushisharma-official/README.md

 ## About me:

 - 🎓 Pursuing B.Tech in Electronics and Communication Engineering at IP University, Delhi.
+[BATCH 2019-2023]
 - 💻 Learning more about Python, Machine Learning, Artificial Intelligence, Data Science and Data Analysis.
 - 🤔 I’m looking for opportunities, be it Internships or Jobs, in reputed companies that will provide real-life experience and important technological skills.
 - 👩 Pronouns: She/Her